Susanne Bier: 1990–1999: Early work and film debut

-2000s

-Open Hearts
+2000–2014: Rise to prominence and acclaim

 Following the influence of Dogme 95 manifesto, Bier directed the film Open Hearts in 2002.
 Open Hearts tells the story of two couples whose lives are traumatized by a car crash and adultery.
 Open Hearts received a 96% approval rating on Rotten Tomatoes movie review website.
 Susanne Bier received the International Critics Award at the 2002 Toronto International Film Festival "for the fact that it proves that Dogma has come of age and matured into a potent cinematic language that skillfully captures the freeing of real emotions that extreme trauma creates within the lives of the characters in her film."
 The film won both the Bodil and Robert awards for Best Danish Film in 2003.

-Brothers

-In Bier's next film we follow the story of two brothers, Michael and Jannik.
+In Bier's next film Brothers (2004) we follow the story of two brothers, Michael and Jannik.
 The character of Michael has a promising military career, a beautiful wife and two beautiful girls; Michael is shown preparing for a deployment to Afghanistan early in the movie.
 His younger brother, Jannik, has recently been imprisoned for an attempted bank robbery.
 Michael picked up Jannik from prison the day before being deployed to Afghanistan; their already strained relationship is shown to be especially tense.
 While in Afghanistan, Michael's helicopter is shot down- all soldiers are presumed dead, but Michael and a fellow soldier below him are imprisoned.
 Michael is ultimately forced to kill his fellow soldier.
 Sarah is supported by Jannik who, against all odds, takes care of the family.
 Soon, Sarah and Jannik become closer as he fulfills the space/role previously held by his brother.
 Michael is ultimately rescued by US forces and is able to return home, but to disastrous results.
 The film tackles the theme of the war in Afghanistan in 2001 and the psychological aftermath of prisoners of war.
 The plot shows inspiration from Homer's Odyssey.
 It won several awards, including the audience award at the 2005 Sundance Film Festival and the Cannes Film Festival UCMF Movie Music Award.
 An opera based on the story of the film by Icelandic composer Daníel Bjarnason was premiered in Aarhus on 16 August 2017.
 It was commissioned by Den Jyske Opera.
 Kerstin Perski wrote the libretto and the director was Kasper Holten.
 To celebrate Aarhus as the European capital of culture 2017 three stage works were produced; a musical, dance and an opera all based on films by Bier were commissioned and performed in Musikhuset.